 Psychology and the Bible

-Until I had declared a
+Until I had begun my

-place psychology has in their churches and their
+the place psychology has in their churches and their

 Note that I wrote most of this from my own understanding and research.
 Then I read Integrative Approaches to Psychology and Christianity by David Entwistle and Psychology and Christianity: Five Views by Eric Johnson.
 If you want much more definitive information on the subject, I highly recommend these books, especially the book by Entwistle.

 Also please be aware that I am not trying to judge others.
 My attitude in writing this article is of concern and truth-telling, not of judgment and criticism.
 However, one very big problem that must be addressed while I write this is the high amount of bearing false witness (lying) going on within Christianity on the subject.
 I can understand concern over psychology from within the ranks of Christians, and I relate to the place it is coming from, but just as I was once convicted, so now I share: if you're spreading lies, you're not helping.
 And especially if you are a pastor or other teacher, the Bible has harsh words for those who bear false witness.
 These words apply to all of us, so we must humbly and fully research what we believe before we teach others.
 There are several key players that are actively trying to discredit psychology by spreading lies.
 I don't want to partake in the judgment of God for bearing false witness, and I trust you wouldn't want to do that, either.

 Please contact me with any of your questions regarding psychology and its relationship to Christianity, and visa versa.
 I would love to add your concern to this page.

 Table Of Contents

 What is Pop Psychology?